ElenaCKay/tech241_python_fighting_game/README.md

 # Python Fantasy Fighting Game!

-First enther you name and then you will be given a random title.
+First enter you name and then you will be given a random title.

 Next choose your race: Human, Elf, Hobbit, Dwarf!